commandercb/cb_recorder/README.md

 ________________    both work good

+60 fps    medium  make s a avi then tries to convert to mp4 cfr but the avi is good enough  - probably good enough to work with as is

+it is really good
+set res in the code  and fps and other stuff

 no idea why this is sucjh a mess-     i have no clue \\

 thakes hours  hours HOURS  to find a way to uplad afile  -- hours